lucasdeassis/react-autocomplete/README.md

 - Define package as a module and add source compilation with `tsc`.
 Allow js-only import and usage
 - Use `swc` for compilation
 - Allow custom css classname
+- Use API for "search by" query and typeahead.
+API Controls more robust searches and optimize the data fetching